Rise of nationalism in the Ottoman Empire: Serbs

 The Serbian national movement represents one of the first examples of successful national resistance against the Ottoman rule.
 It culminated in two mass uprisings at the beginning of the 19th century, leading to national liberation and establishment of the Principality of Serbia.
-One of the main centers of this movement was the Sanjak of Smederevo ("Belgrade Pashaluk") which became the core of the reestablished Serbian national state.
+One of the main centers of this movement was the Sanjak of Smederevo ("Belgrade Pashaluk"), which became the core of the reestablished Serbian national state.

 A number of factors contributed to its rise.
 Above all the nucleus of national identity was preserved in the form of the Serbian Orthodox Church which remained autonomous in one form or another throughout the period of Ottoman occupation.
 Adherence to Orthodox Christianity is still considered an important factor in ethnic self-determination.
 The Serbian Church preserved links with the medieval Serbian past, keeping the idea of national liberation alive.

 The other group of factors stem from regional political events during the period of Ottoman rule, the 17th and 18th centuries in particular.
-The Austrian wars against the Ottoman Empire resulted in periods of Austrian rule in central Serbia (in 1718–39 and 1788–92), thus, the turn of the 19th century had seen relatively recent experience of European rule.
+The Austrian wars against the Ottoman Empire resulted in periods of Austrian rule in central Serbia (in 1718–39 and 1788–92), thus, the turn of the 19th century saw the relatively recent experience of European rule.
 Although the territory of northern Serbia had first reverted to Ottoman rule according to the Treaty of Belgrade, the region saw almost continuous conflict during the 18th century.
-As a result, the Ottomans never established full feudal order in the Belgrade Pashaluk, and free peasants owning small plots of land constituted the majority of population.
+As a result, the Ottomans never established a full feudal order in the Belgrade Pashaluk, and free peasants owning small plots of land constituted the majority of the population.
+This primarily worked through a direct relationship between the higher and the lower classes where the lower classes were more inclined to offer service in exchange for protection.
+As the Ottoman never did inaugurate the full establishment of this system in the Belgrade Pashaluk, those people who were in lower classes, primarily consisting of peasants, were able to hold access and ownership to small shares of land, and these peasants made the majority of the population.
+Later on, Miloš Obrenović attempted to take over more control by abusing his power and authority as more peasants lived and worked under Turkish lords rather than under Serbian ones.
 Furthermore, most of the leaders of future armed rebellions earned valuable military knowledge serving in Austrian irregular troops, freikorps.
 The proximity of the Austrian border provided the opportunity of getting the needed military material.
-The Serbian leaders could also count on financial and logistic support of fellow Serbs living in relative prosperity in the Austrian Empire.
+The Serbian leaders could also count on the financial and logistical support of fellow Serbs living in relative prosperity in the Austrian Empire.